pgchamberlin/chintz/README.md

 ### Work in progress

-This spec is work in progress and is unversioned.
+This spec is work in progress and is unversioned, but is being actively maintained.

 ## Chintz Library